Model Views

 queryset

 The base queryset that should be used for list views, or used when performing object lookups for detail views.
-If set to None then a default queryset will be used based on the model attribute.
-Defaults to None.
+If set to None

 lookup_field

 The name of the model field that should be used for object lookups.
-Defaults to 'pk'.
+Defaults to 'pk'

 lookup_url_kwarg

 The name of the URLconf keyword argument that should be used for object lookups.
-If unset this defaults to the same value as lookup_field.
+If unset this defaults to the same value as lookup_field

 form_class

 The form class that should be used for create or update views.
-If set to None then a default form class will be used based on the model and fields attributes.
-Defaults to None.
+If set to None

 fields

 A list of strings, representing the fields that should be displayed by the form.
-This may be used along with the model attribute, as a shortcut to setting the form_class attribute.
-Defaults to None.
+This may be used along with the model

 paginate_by

 The number of items to return in each page.
 Set to a positive integer value to enable pagination.
-If set to None then pagination is disabled.
-Defaults to None.
+If set to None

 page_kwarg